dahak-metagenomics/dahak/docs/quickstart.md

     in the Dahak repository, as well as the "Snakemake" page for each respective workflow.

+    See [Configuring Snakemake](config.md) for more details about Snakemake configuration files.

 ## How do I specify my workflow parameters?